deanward81/bakedbean.org.uk/content/posts/2019-11-job-search-3-syntax-tree.md

 But... what if we needed this query to execute asynchronously?
 Sadly, to make this work with `async`/`await` we had to implement our abstract hierarchy again.
 This caused a whole bunch of unnecessary maintenance headaches!

-A member of the Talent team, [Benjamin Hodgson](https://benjamin.pizza/) identified this pain and addressed it in his [Sawmill](https://github.com/benjamin-hodgson/Sawmill) library.
+My colleague on the Talent team, [Benjamin Hodgson](https://benjamin.pizza/) identified this pain and addressed it in his [Sawmill](https://github.com/benjamin-hodgson/Sawmill) library.
 Sawmill handles tree recursion in a far more elegant way, but I won't go into it here - Benjamin has an extensive [blog post](https://www.benjamin.pizza/posts/2017-11-13-recursion-without-recursion.html) detailing how JQL visitors and its AST representation were tweaked to use Sawmill's capabilities.

 # Querying Elastic

 Once we have an AST representing our query we can perform transformations upon it - perhaps swapping out parts of the tree like we did for favorite jobs, but we can also completely transform to another representation.
 In our case that means we can take our query language and transform it into a Elasticsearch query or a SQL query.

-The code for this is fairly lengthy, so I'll describe how we convert the simple query `"full stack developer" remote:true` into Elastic:
+The code for this is fairly lengthy so, instead, I'll describe how we convert the simple query `"full stack developer" remote:true` into Elastic:

 1. Generate an AST from the query.
-We end up with
+We end up with:

 ```c#
 var query = new QueryNode(